brainvisa/brainvisa.github.io/contributing.md

 Howto / common situations
 -------------------------

-* I have started to modify source code without checking the state / branch of my repository
+### I have started to modify source code without checking the state / branch of my repository

     git stash
     git checkout -b new_branch
     git stash pop
     git add <files>
     git commit
     [ git push ]

-* same but I have also commited locally, on the wrong branch
+### same but I have also commited locally, on the wrong branch

 * if only one commit has been done: use cherry-pick

         git status
         # note the commit id if you are in a detached branch, and the previous one
         # (you can use gitg for that)
         git checkout -b new_branch origin/master
         git cherry-pick <commit_id>
         git push
         git checkout <wrong_branch>
         git reset --hard <previous_id>

 * if several commits have been done: get the commit ids of the last commit (`<commit_id>`), and of the last one __before__ the first commit you have to move (`<previous_id>`)

         git rebase --onto master <previous_id> <commit_id>
         git checkout <wrong_branch>
         git reset --hard <previous_id>

-* **git keeps asking for a login / password for every push**
+### git keeps asking for a login / password for every push

-    in other words, https / ssh URL or github projects:
+In other words, https / ssh URL or github projects:

 URLs in github may use the *https* protocol (not needing a ssh key, but git will ask for a password every time you push), or the *ssh* protocol, using a ssh key which will avoid the need for a password everytime. bv_maker uses https by default because it cannot assume you have a github account and have provided a ssh key in github.
 But it's more convenient to work with ssh.
 So we have to switch when we have a github account and a ssh key registered in it.
 There is a tool to switch automatically:

     git config --global url."git@github.com:".insteadOf "https://github.com/"

 This tells git to automatically replaces URLs starting with `https://github.com/` with their `git@github.com:` counterpart.